keurid/01-HTML-CSS-and-Git-Code-Refactor/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To get the development environment running, first you need to clone the repository by going to https://github.com/keurid/01-HTML-CSS-and-Git-Code-Refactor then copying the link by pressing this butt

 ## Usage